bavc/qctools/docs/playback_filters.md

 ## Temporal Outlier Pixels {#temporal-outlier-pixels}

-This is the same presentation as 'Normal' except that pixels that are labelled as temporal outliers are highlighted as white.
+This is the same presentation as 'Normal' except that pixels that are labelled as temporal outliers are highlighted.
 Temporal outliers are pixels that significantly differ from their neighbors and often correspond to tape damage or playback error.
 Select **'Field'** to see the fields displayed separately.

 ![Temporal Outlier Pixels](media/playbackfilter_temporal_outlier_pixels_1.jpg)

 ## Value Highlight {#value-highlight}

 This filter selects a video plane and highlights values with a specified range of minimum value to maximum value.
 The original image of the plane will be presented in grayscale and values within the range will be highlighted as yellow; for instance to highlight Y values below NTSC broadcast range, set plane to Y, min to 0 and max to 16.
-The resulting image will highlight Y values below broadcast range in yellow.
+The resulting image will highlight Y values below broadcast range in turquoise.

 ![Value Highlight](media/playbackfilter_value_highlight.jpg)